Coursework, exams, resits and progression information.

 Keeping exams separate from teaching also allows for a dedicated "project block" of 2 & 3 weeks at the end of semester that is free of lectures and exclusively for courses using alternative assessment methods.
 In third year this includes the Large Practicals, as well as some courses assessed entirely through coursework.
 In fourth and fifth year this also covers the major student projects.

 Informatics teaching staff discussed the relevant College documents in both Board-of-Studies and Teaching Committee meetings towards the end of the previous academic year, but decided to wait for the outcome of the on-going review of the structure of the academic year before we would go ahead with a plan to implement these requested changes.
 Now that the consultation has been completed we have consulted with various members of staff within Informatics and various committees and decided to go ahead with a phased introduction plan.
 We have decided that we would be following our plan to implement College requirements in a phased way starting with willing volunteers.
-As a result this year four UG3 courses (IAML, CD, and SDM, PI) will have their exams scheduled in the December exam diet.
-All of these courses are 20 point courses and they each cover a foundational courses of the AI, CS, and SE degrees, respectively.
+As a result, this year six UG3 courses (CD, DS, IVR, IAML, PI and SDM) will have their exams scheduled in the December exam diet.
+All of these courses eachcover a foundational courses of the AI, CS, and SE degrees, respectively.

 December diet exam courses: